 It will be a while before everything aligns

 All health funds will need to organize their products into the new Gold, Silver, Bronze and Basic system by 1 April 2020.
-You might see some funds begin to use the new system this year.
+You might see some funds already begin to use the new system.

 What does this mean for you?

-Basically, until next year, comparing health funds will still be tricky.
+Basically, until April 2020, comparing health funds will still be tricky.